 - Time off work.
 If you schedule a mid-week move, many times you can get a nice discount from your movers – so be sure to ask!

 So, if you are a first-time buyer – it never hurts to keep an eye on the market and mortgage rates so you become familiar with the averages in your area.
 And always keep an eye out for that perfect property for sale – you never know when a bargain may come along.

 Here are a few good points to evaluate before you take the plunge.

-Nothing is more devastating than to buy a home only to be forced to take a salary cut, or to be laid off, a year later.
+Nothing is more devastating than buying a home only to be forced to take a salary cut, or to be laid off, a year later.
 If your current employment situation doesn’t feel stable then now might not be the best time to buy a home.

-2. Do You Have 20% or more for a Down Payment?
+- Do You Have 20% or more for a Down Payment?
 No matter the financial climate, it’s always wise to put down the standard 20% of the purchase price.
-A good sized down payment gives you a good chunk of equity in the home, and protects you from any economy swings.
+A good-sized down payment gives you a good chunk of equity in the home and protects you from any economic swings.